-HSV is very contagious and can be spread by direct contact with sores and sometimes by contact with the oral and genital areas of people who have chronic HSV infection and who are between episodes of sores.
+HSV is very contagious and can be spread by direct contact with sores and sometimes by contact with the oral and genital areas of people who have chronic HSV infection even when no sores are can be seen.

-HSV infections produce an eruption of tiny blisters.
-The first eruption is called primary herpes.
-After the eruption of blisters subsides, the virus remains in a dormant (latent) state inside the collection of nerve cells (ganglia) near the spinal cord that supply the nerve fibers to the infected area.
+The primary HSV infection produces an eruption of tiny blisters.
+After the eruption of blisters subsides, the virus remains in a dormant state inside the collection of nerve cells (ganglia) near the spinal cord that supply the nerve fibers to the infected area.
 Periodically, the virus reactivates, begins growing again, and travels through the nerve fibers back to the skin—causing eruptions of blisters in the same area of skin as the earlier infection.
 Sometimes the virus is present on the skin or mucous membranes even when no blisters can be seen.

 Symptoms and Complications

-Unlike the first oral infection, recurrences usually produce only a single sore.
-The sore is called a cold sore or fever blister (so named because they are often triggered by colds or fevers).
+The lip sore is called a cold sore or fever blister (so named because they are often triggered by colds or fevers).
 Other triggers include sunburn on the lips, certain foods, anxiety, certain dental procedures, and any condition that reduces the body's resistance to infection.
 If people have a cold sore, they should postpone dental visits until the sore heals.

-Cold sores typically develop on the lips.
 Before a cold sore appears, people usually feel a tingling at the site, lasting from minutes to a few hours, followed by redness and swelling.
 Usually, fluid-filled blisters form and break open, leaving sores.
 The sores quickly form a scab.
-After about a week, the scab falls off and the episode ends.
+After about 8 to 12 days, the scab falls off and the episode ends.
 Less often, tingling and redness occur without blister formation.
-Sometimes small clusters of sores develop on the gums or the roof of the mouth.
-These sores also last about a week and then go away.

 In people with a weakened immune system, recurrences of oral or genital herpes can result in progressive, gradually enlarging sores that take weeks to heal.
-The infection may progress inside the body, moving down into the esophagus and lungs or up into the colon.
+The infection may progress inside the body, moving into the esophagus, lungs, brain, tissues that cover the brain and spinal cord (meninges), or colon.
 Ulcers in the esophagus cause pain during swallowing, and lung infection causes pneumonia with cough and shortness of breath.

-Sometimes HSV-1 or HSV-2 enters through a break in the skin of a finger, causing a swollen, painful, red fingertip (herpetic whitlow).
+Sometimes HSV-1 or HSV-2 enters through a break in the skin of a finger, causing a swollen, painful, red fingertip (herpetic whitlow—see Herpetic Whitlow).
 Health care workers who are exposed to saliva or other body secretions (such as dentists) when not wearing gloves are most commonly affected.

 HSV-1 can infect the cornea of the eye.
-This infection (called herpes simplex keratitis) causes a painful sore, tearing, sensitivity to light, and blurred vision.
-Over time, particularly without treatment, the cornea can become cloudy, causing a significant loss of vision and requiring corneal transplantation.
+This infection (called herpes simplex keratitis—see Herpes Simplex Keratitis) causes a painful sore, tearing, sensitivity to light, and blurred vision.
+Over time, particularly without treatment, the cornea can become cloudy, causing a significant loss of vision.

-Infants or adults with a skin disorder called atopic eczema (see see Atopic Dermatitis) can develop a potentially fatal HSV infection in the area of skin that has the eczema (eczema herpeticum).
+Infants or adults with a skin disorder called atopic eczema can develop a potentially fatal HSV infection in the area of skin that has the eczema (eczema herpeticum―see Atopic Dermatitis).
 Therefore, people with atopic eczema should avoid being near anyone with an active herpes infection.

 HSV can infect the brain.
 This infection (called herpes encephalitis) begins with confusion, fever, and seizures and can be fatal.

-If a brain infection is suspected, magnetic resonance imaging (MRI) or computed tomography (CT) of the brain, and a spinal tap (lumbar puncture) to obtain a sample of cerebrospinal fluid may be done.
+If a brain infection is suspected, MRI of the brain and a spinal tap (lumbar puncture—Fig. 2: How a Spinal Tap Is Done) to obtain a sample of cerebrospinal fluid may be done.

-No current antiviral treatments can eradicate HSV infection, and treatment of a first oral or genital infection does not prevent chronic infection of nerves.
+Antiviral drugs: No current antiviral treatments can eradicate HSV infection, and treatment of a first oral or genital infection does not prevent chronic infection of nerves.
 However, during recurrences, antiviral drugs, such as acyclovir, valacyclovir, or famciclovir, may relieve discomfort slightly and help symptoms resolve a day or two sooner.
 Treatment is most effective if started early, usually within a few hours after symptoms start—preferably at the first sign of tingling or discomfort, before blisters appear.
-For people who have frequent, painful attacks, the number of outbreaks can be reduced by continuous therapy (suppression) with antiviral drugs.
+For people who have frequent, painful attacks, the number of outbreaks can be reduced by taking antiviral drugs every day indefinitely (called suppressive therapy).
+However, taking antiviral drugs does not prevent infected people from transmitting the infection.
 Antiviral drugs are available by prescription only.

 Penciclovir cream, applied every 2 hours during waking hours, can shorten the healing time and duration of symptoms of a cold sore by about a day.
 Nonprescription creams containing docosanol (applied 5 times a day) may provide some relief.
 Acyclovir, valacyclovir, or famciclovir taken by mouth for a few days may be the most effective treatment.

 Severe HSV infections, including herpes encephalitis and infections in newborns, are treated with acyclovir given intravenously.
-If the virus becomes resistant to acyclovir, foscarnet can be given.
+If the virus becomes resistant to acyclovir, foscarnet can be given intravenously.

 People with herpes simplex keratitis are usually given trifluridine eye drops.
 An ophthalmologist should supervise treatment.